Distributed Inference over Linear Models using Alternating Gaussian Belief Propagation: Conclusions

 \section{Conclusions}

-This paper analyses large-scale distributed systems by analysing ML estimation using the GBP algorithm applied over clustered factor graphs.
+This paper analyses large-scale distributed systems by analysing maximum likelihood estimation using the GBP algorithm applied over clustered factor graphs.
 We show that the AGBP algorithm achieves a significant improvement in inference time compared to the synchronous GBP algorithm.
 Furthermore, we demonstrate the scalable properties of AGBP, making it suitable for large-scale inference in massive IoT networks.
 The proposed solution augmented with the damping technique achieves convergence where existing state-of-the-art methods fail.
-Finally, due to inherent properties of the GBP algorithm applied over the distributed architecture, where clusters exchange only ``beliefs" about specific state variables, the proposed framework ensures data privacy.
+Due to the inherent properties of the GBP algorithm applied over the distributed architecture, where clusters exchange only ``beliefs" about specific state variables, the proposed framework ensures data privacy.
+Building upon the research initiated in this paper, where convergence analysis is based on the global view that exploits parameters of the entire system, in our future work, we would like to investigate convergence conditions from the local perspective, focusing on individual cluster parameters.
+The paper establishes fundamental concepts for this purpose, opening a new exciting avenue for future research in this field.